-3.2.2 Sensor fusion dynamic platform models
+3.2.2 HPS dynamic platform models

-ZED-F9L supports different dynamic platform models to adjust the sensor fusion navigation engine to the expected application environment.
+ZED-F9R supports different dynamic platform models to adjust the high precision sensor fusion navigation engine to the expected application environment.
 These platform settings can be changed dynamically without performing a power cycle or reset.
 However, it requires a recalibration of the sensors (IMU + WT/speed measurements).
 The settings improve the receiver's interpretation of the measurements and thus provide a more accurate position output.
-Setting the receiver to an unsuitable platform model for the given application environment is likely to result in a degradation of receiver performance and loss of position accuracy.
+Setting the receiver to an unsuitable platform model for the given application environment is likely to result in a loss of receiver performance and position accuracy.

-The dynamic platform model can be configured through the $\mbox{CFG-NAVSPG-DYNMODEL}$ configuration item.
+The dynamic platform model can be configured through the CFG-NAVSPG-DYNMODEL configuration item.

-ZED-F9L's sensor fusion algorithm is optimized for the following platforms.
+ZED-F9R's high precision sensor fusion algorithm is optimized for the following platforms.